klenin/cats-main/CodingStyle.md

 * Multiple assignments or array/hash constructors MAY be presented in tabular form by aligning items vertically with spaces.
 Otherwise, whenever space is used between tokens, it MUST be a single space.
 * Functions and `use` statement categories MUST be separated by a single empty line.
 * Single empty lines MAY be used to separate logical blocks of code.
-* Code MUST not have two or more consecutive empty lines.
+* Code MUST NOT have two or more consecutive empty lines.
 * Parentheses MUST NOT have spaces inside.
 * Parentheses MUST have spaces outside except between subroutine name and parameter list, where space MUST NOT be present.
 * Square brackets MUST NOT have spaces inside when they designate array access and MUST have spaces inside otherwise (`$v[1]` but `[ 1, 2, 3 ]`).